Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 ![Stateful component](./img/stateful-component.png 'Stateful component')

 You've may noticed that we've extracted state update functions to pure functions outside the class.
 This is a common pattern, as we can test those with ease, without any knowledge of renderer layer.
-Also because we are using typescript and we mapped State to be explicitly read-only, it will prevent us to do any mutations within those functions as well
+Also because we are using typeScript and we mapped State to be explicitly read-only, it will prevent us to do any mutations within those functions as well

 ```ts
 const decrementClicksCount = (prevState: State) => ({ clicksCount: prevState.clicksCount-- })